 Therefore, set boundaries for your work.
 This includes communicating with your team and family about your work hours.
 Ask your teammates to call or schedule meetings within the work hours and continue pending work the next day.
-Use tools like Slack, Trello, and Zoom to communicate with the team and manage projects.
+Use tools like Slack, Trello, and Zoom to communicate with the team or a more advanced project management software for managing projects.

-87% of Slack users that say it improves their communication and collaboration inside their organization.
+87% of Slack users say it improves their communication and collaboration inside their organization.

 Make a point to inform your family members about the same, so that you work in an undisturbed environment.
 Once your work hours are finished, spend time with your family, and disconnect from official duties.